SoftingIndustrial/datafeed-edge-connector/edgeconnector-siemens/README.md

 Limitations:

-- Currently, there is no customization options regarding neither the type of simulation used for a data type or tag, nor the parameters of the simulation types
+- Currently, there are no customization options regarding neither the type of simulation used for a data type or tag, nor the parameters of the simulation types
-- The value generation process cannot be stopped when a simulated connection is enabled; this means that when writing to a tag the written value will be lost at the next data change, because the simulation will generate a new data value.
-In case of Incremental and Sawtooth simulation types the next value will depend on the written value
+- The value generation process cannot be stopped when a simulated connection is enabled; this means that when writing to a tag the written value will be lost at the next data change, because the simulation will generate new data value.
+In the case of Incremental and Sawtooth simulation types the next value will depend on the written value

 ### Configuration of a simulated connection

-For adding a connection which starts in Simulation mode the following steps are necessary:
+For adding a connection that starts in Simulation mode, the following steps are necessary:

 - To add a new simulated connection click the
   ![add_connection](../documentation_pics/add_connection.png) button.